ianb/personal-history-archive/docs/activity-schema.md

 `statusCode`: the integer status code of the response.
 E.g., 200, 404.

 `contentType`: the Content-Type of the response.
 Note most URLs are *displayed* as a DOM page of some sort, but the underlying resource might not be text/html.
-In a case like `text/html; charset="UTF-8"` we remove the charset (and anything after `;`). ([TODO](https://github.com/ianb/personal-history-archive/issues/83): remove charset/etc)
+In a case like `text/html; charset="UTF-8"` we remove the charset (and anything after `;`).

 `hasSetCookie`: the response contained a `Set-Cookie` header.